Leaking Pipe Emergencies: What To Do Before The Plumber Arrives

 While there are a few ways by which you can temporarily stop the leak, these are short-term measures and should be considered temporary solutions.
 When trying these solutions, turn off the water and power supply and take appropriate safety precautions to prevent accidents.

-For all your leaking pipe emergencies in Melbourne, speak to our team at WP Plumbing today!
+For all your leaking pipe emergencies in Melbourne, please speak to our team at WP Plumbing today!
 From leak detection to emergency pipe repairs - we are the local experts you can rely on.